Key steps to breaking away from the 'keeping up with the Jonses' syndrome

 Be Radical, Get Rich

 How often do we find ourselves lured into the latest and greatest technology, attracted to the newest fashions, coaxed by a shopping partner to buy something, or heaven forbid, watching a home shopping channel?
 Believe me, I understand and live through all of these temptations!
-Now that HDTVs are available, our friends are telling us we really need to get one.
-My husband is tempted.
 My sister gets the greatest buys from QVC and I love seeing her latest acquisitions.
 When nothing else is on TV, our channel often goes to QVC.
 And so it goes.
 We are all continually tempted by the barrage of shopping opportunities.

 Years ago, my husband and I went antiquing with some friends whenever we visited, at least twice a year.
 A pattern developed.
 We always bought more antiques when we were with them than when we shopped alone.
 They were collectors and had inherited a good sum of money, so when they found something they liked, they bought it.